-With an address in Baker, West Virginia, e.A.
+With an address in Baker, West Virginia, E.A.
 Hawse Nursing and Rehabilitation Center is the lone facility we identified in the area.
-This facility was awarded an overall grade of B+, which is very favorable score.
-In fact, this facility is one of the 50 best facilities in West Virginia.
-The best aspect of this nursing home's strong report card is its inspection reports.
-Inspection reports are discussed in the next paragraph
+This facility was awarded an overall grade of B, which is a very respectable score.
+Based on our ratings, this nursing home ought to meet the needs of most people.
+This place's impressive report card was highlighted by its inspection reports, which is addressed in the next section.

 - Nursing Home